-The CAN analyzer in the Multi Channel oscilloscope software can be used to decode messages which are transmitted on a CAN bus.
-The source for the CAN analyzer can either be the differential CAN signal or the CAN-high signal.
+The CAN decoder in the Multi Channel oscilloscope software can be used to decode messages which are transmitted on a CAN bus.
+The source for the CAN decoder can either be the differential CAN signal or the CAN-high signal.
 All CAN bus bitrates are supported.
 Various fields from the CAN bus messages are decoded and can be displayed in a table as shown below.

 The J1939 decoder in the Multi Channel oscilloscope software extracts SAE J1939 SPN values from CAN messages.
 It has one input to receive CAN messages, from e.g. a CAN analyzer and can have multiple outputs.
 Each output contains the values of a single SPN (Suspect Parameter Number), selected from a database or loaded from a custom INI file.
 The data from these outputs can be used in graphs, meters, tables and by other I/Os.

-The I2C analyzer in the Multi Channel oscilloscope software analyzes both I2C signals and displays the transferred messages.
-Besides I2C busses, it also supports related buses like SMBus, ACCESS.bus and TWI.
+The I2C decoder in the Multi Channel oscilloscope software analyzes both I2C signals and displays the transferred messages.
+Besides I2C buses, it also supports related buses like SMBus, ACCESS.bus and TWI.

-The I2C analyzer uses the SDA and SCL signals from the I2C bus and translates these into a chronological list of all instructions including their data.
-The I2C analyzer has the following features:
+The I2C decoder uses the SDA and SCL signals from the I2C bus and translates these into a chronological list of all instructions including their data.
+The I2C decoder has the following features: